znck/prop-types/README.md

 # PropTypes for Vue

-Fluent prop validation for Vue that won't land in you production code.
+Fluent prop validation for Vue that won't land in your production code.

 > It uses `process.env.NODE_ENV` to detect production build.